Visions & Voices: Cartography of Poets: Maps, Archives, and Locating the Poetic

 The USC Libraries are home to archives of California poets who have influenced literary art around the globe.
 Some have taken inspiration from California’s geology and geography, some from its diversity of communities, and others from the regional interplay of formal poetic structures and experimental techniques.
 All embody aspects of California-ness that are present in the archives.

-Join California poets David St. John, Dana Gioia, and Gail Wronsky for an evening of intrepid explorations of historical and contemporary California poets and poetry, followed by a conversation about how history and place—literal and figurative—shape the poetic experience.
+Join online California poets David St. John, Dana Gioia, and Gail Wronsky for an evening of intrepid explorations of historical and contemporary California poets and poetry, followed by a conversation about how history and place—literal and figurative—shape the poetic experience.

 David St. John has been honored with many prizes over his career, including both The Rome Fellowship and The Award in LIterature from The American Academy of Arts and Letters; the O.B.
 Hardison Prize from The Folger Shakespeare Library; and the George Drury Smith Lifetime Acheivement Award.
 He is the author of twelve collections of poetry, most recently, The Last Troubadour: New and Selected Poems; as well as a volume of essays, interviews, and reviews entitled Where the Angels Come Toward Us.
 A chancellor of the Academy of American Poets and a member of the American Academy of Arts and Sciences, St. John is university professor and chair of English at USC.